sami-m-g/mesas/doc/solspec.rst

   Thus if :math:`\alpha_q^s=1` the outflow concentration of water of a given age will equal that in storage.
 If :math:`\alpha_q^s=0`, the solute will not be exported with outflow :math:`q`.
 Values of :math:`0<\alpha_q^s<1` will result in partial exclusion of the solute from the outflow, and :math:`\alpha_q^s>1` will result in preferential removal via outflow outflow :math:`q`.

   The keys in the ``alpha`` dict must match keys in top level keys of ``sas_spec``.
 Each key may be associated with a number or a string referring to a column of partitioning coefficients in ``data_df``.
-  {'Q': 1., ...}   # Partitioning coefficient for flux 'Q'
+  {"Q": 1., ...}   # Partitioning coefficient for flux "Q"

 ``observations`` (dict, default = None)
-  This dict provides the name of columns in `data_df` that contain observations that may be used to calibrate/validate the model's predictions of outflow concentrations.
-Keys are outflow fluxes named in top level keys of ``sas_spec``, e.g. ``'observations':{'Q': 'obs C in Q', ...}``.
+  This dict provides the name of columns in `data_df` that contain observations that may be used to calibrate/validate the model"s predictions of outflow concentrations.
+Keys are outflow fluxes named in top level keys of ``sas_spec``, e.g. ``"observations":{"Q": "obs C in Q", ...}``.

 --------------------
 Modifying parameters